nr-amine/Distributed-KMS/README.md

 ## Project Context

-Built for an L2 Math-CS double major project.
-The mathematical foundation — Lagrange interpolation over a finite field — is part of the L2 algebra curriculum.
-The implementation challenge was getting it to run efficiently without any heavyweight dependencies, by rethinking the problem at the byte level rather than the key level.
+This is a portfolio/passion-project.
+The mathematical foundation like Lagrange interpolation over a finite field is part of the L2 algebra curriculum.
+The implementation challenge was getting it to run efficiently without any heavyweight dependencies.